secarider/The_Factory/README.md

 - OEM_Backups  →  Copy Eligible Targets To `OEM dir` and Prefix the name with `OEM_filename`
 - Check source suitability for clean cuts and flag "risky" files
 - Optionally rebuild sources (REKEY) with ~1-second keyframes for reliable cuts and joins
 - All processed outputs are normalized to MKV format.
-Exception is OEM_backups they are whatever they were.
+Exception: OEM backups remain in their original format.
 - Build Template → create example of the intro reference, hopefully from `REKEY_ Sources`
 - Detect Intros → `This Is Magic Right Here Folks` IntroFind finds the intro and enters times into generated `intro_map.csv`
-- Run GAPMAN → remove intros cleanly, supports fine adjustment of cut timing when needed with ( pre , post , overall drift, start of, end of ) intro cut padding
+- Run GAPMAN → remove intros cleanly, supports fine adjustment of cut timing when needed with (pre, post, overall drift, start-of, end-of) intro cut padding
 - Apply Title / Subtitle fixes and set what you see in the titlebar of your player not just filenames
 - Finalize outputs → cleanup and rename files, dump temps, originals, and decide what to do with protected OEM_backups, option to tar them up